tariqelb/BGP/README.md

  	network 192.168.4.0/24 area 0

-Our ospf configuration is complete , you can use those command to display you ospf configuration.
+Our ospf configuration is complete , you can use those command to display your ospf configuration.

 	show ip ospf neighbor  # Display OSPF Neighbor Information